-In an Oracle database, sharding enables you to break up a large table into more manageable pieces called shards that can be stored in multiple databases.
+In an Oracle database, the Globally Distributed Database feature enables you to break up any table into pieces called shards that can be stored in multiple databases.

 Overview of Views

 A view is a logical representation of one or more tables.
 In essence, a view is a stored query.